rvjh/WineQuality_practice/README.md

 Now starting the first stage:
  * inside src create a file get_data.py
- * it will just read the params, process it and return  the dataframe
+ * it will just read the params, process it and return  the dataframe and we will call it from other custom functions,